Our Stance to Corporate Governance

 Board of Directors

 The Board of Directors, as a management decision-making body, makes decisions on the basic policy for the management of the entire group, as well as decisions on important matters such as management strategy, and, in order to ensure quick and efficient business operations, monitors and supervises whether executive committees that have had authority delegated to them are operating appropriately.
 In a Company with an Audit & Supervisory Committee, the term of the Non- Audit & Supervisory Committee Member is one year, and the term of the Audit & Supervisory Committee Member is two years.
 The Board of Directors (including members of the Audit & Supervisory Committee ) is made up of five in-house Directors and four outside Directors, making nine people in total*.
 Information regarding the background of directors, the reasons for their selection, etc., is given in the director appointment proposals section of the Notification of Convening of Regular Meetings of the Board of Directors and in the company’s business report.

 In 2005, Advantest established a Nomination and Compensation Committee as a discretionary institution.
+Nomination and Compensation Committee members consist from three Directors including two outside Directors selected by the Board of Directors’ resolution.
 The Nomination and Compensation Committee, in consultation with the Board of Directors, discusses matters relating to nomination and compensation of Directors, and makes proposals to the Board of Directors.

 Executive Officer System

 Advantest has introduced an Executive Officer system that keeps decision-making functions separate from executive functions, in order to boost management efficiency.

 Executive Officers are selected by the Board of Directors as senior management dedicated to the execution of operations.
 They have the responsibility for swiftly and efficiently implementing management policies and strategies determined by the Board of Directors.
 The term of each Executive Officer is limited to one year, so as to achieve more explicit accountability.